This is a repost from our "celebrating season" series of blog posts.

 Trace your shadow.
 This activity is a real favorite for my nature-loving kids.
 A week before the winter solstice, take a long piece of paper like from a roll of art paper or find a place on the drive way where the marks won't get erased and begin to trace your shadow.
 It's easiest if you pick a specific time of day and stick to it.
 For example, 12pm is good.
 Pick a spot for your child to stand and trace around their feet.
 This is the spot they will return to every day.
 Then mark the line of where their shadow ends and write the date.
 Do this every day and watch as their shadow gets longer and longer.
 You can continue after the solstice and watch the shadow get shorter and shorter.

 Take a cold weather walk.
-This one is self-explanatory but taking a cold weather walk is good for everyone.
-Bundle up and go out to play.
+Taking a cold weather walk is good for everyone.
+Bundle up and go out to play!
 Martin and Sylvia are always taking cold weather walks.
 Remember their walk though the frosty icy meadow to go check on Rufus, the neighbor's dog?

 Bring out the winter books.
-There are so many wonderful winter books out there here are a few of our favorites:
+There are so many wonderful winter books in the world.
+Here are a few of our favorites:

 - The Shortest Day by Wendy Pfeffer